 7 Tips for Having Your Best Conference Call

 1. Create an agenda

 Don’t allow any of your callers to enter the meeting blindly.
 Write up a clear meeting agenda.
-Include who will be speaking and what topic they are responsible for.
-Also, include any preparation that you need your participants to complete before the meeting.
-That way, everyone will come prepared and will be more likely to spend their time efficiently.
+Include the names of participants who will be speaking and what topic they are responsible for.
+Also, include any pre-meeting prep that you need your participants to complete before the meeting.
+This way, everyone will come prepared and be more likely to spend their time efficiently.
 You can also limit people talking over one another if they can refer to the agenda to know whose turn it is to speak.

 “Take five minutes before every call and task to decide what result you want to attain.
 This will help you know what success looks like before you start.” -Joe Mathews, Don Debolt, and Deb Percival, Entrepreneur

 2. Set a time limit

 Consider how long you call needs to be – and stick to that limit.
 If your guests know that they only have 20 minutes to get things done, they will be more likely to stay on track.
-A time limit will reduce side conversation and tangents.
+A time limit will reduce side conversations and tangents.
 If necessary, assign a timekeeper to ensure everyone stays on track.